pnkfelix/presentations/qcon-london2016/src/a03_sharing.md

 }
 ```

-(*): Sadly, return of "car keys" only a Rust guarantee, not physical world
+(*): "Car keys" return guaranteed by Rust; sadly, not by physical world

 ## Shared Access {.center}